om2-ws22/website/docs/course-syllabus.md

 Check out the [Support](course-support.md) page for more resources.

-## Textbooks

-There is no official textbook for the course.

 ## Lectures

 A lot of what you do in this course will involve writing code, and coding is a skill that is best learned by doing.